windelbouwman/lognplot/README.md

     $ cd demo
     $ python noize_source.py

-Another demo is the rust side of the code.
+Another server demo is the rust side of the code.
 Start the GUI like this:

     $ cargo run

+This application will be able to receive data via TCP/IP.

 # Documentation